redis/docs/content/operate/rc/databases/rdi/provision.md

 At this point, Redis Cloud will attempt to create your new pipeline.

 Pipelines are created in the background.
-While they're creating, you aren't allowed to make changes.
+While they're being created, you aren't allowed to make changes.
 This process will take some time.

 See [Troubleshoot pipeline]() to view a list of errors that can occur at this point.